 You also have raw sub-scores for the sub-sections of a subject test.
 For example, in the Mathematics test, Intermediate Algebra/Coordinate Geometry is a sub-section comprising 18 questions.
 Assuming that you have answered 15 of these correctly, your raw sub-score for this sub-section is 15.

 These raw scores and sub-scores are scaled according to a formula which is not shared with the public, and which is applied through inaccessible computer programs.

 This conversion varies from section to section.
 Thus, while in the English section you may require to get all your 75 answers correct to get the maximum score of 36, in the Mathematics section 59 correct answers out of the 60 asked might fetch you the same score (of 36).

 These changes in the conversion chart depend on an examination's level of difficulty.

 Intriguingly, the scaling pattern for a sub-score differs from that for the entire subject test itself of which it is a component.
 This means that adding all the sub-scores of a subject does not automatically give you the subject test's scaled score.
 It is for this very reason that it is impossible to score a practice test at home with perfect precision.
 Instead, you have to remain satisfied, at best, with a close approximation.

-It is your scaled subject scores and scaled sub-scores that your ACT test scores report will show.
+It is your scaled subject scores and scaled sub-scores that your test report will show.
 While it is the former that colleges mostly take cognizance of, the scaled sub-scores are indicative of individual strengths and weaknesses.
 An awareness of this is especially helpful if you later choose to take a re-test.
 The optional Writing Test is scored on a range of 1-6.
 Two trained graders rate your essay for a final sub-score between 2 and 12.
-This sub-score is joined to the English score on a 1-36 scale to constitute a Combined English/Writing Score which is mentioned separately in the ACT test scores report.
+This sub-score is joined to the English score on a 1-36 scale to constitute a Combined English/Writing Score which is mentioned separately in the report.

 The Composite Score